cfunkz/CS2-MiniRank-Postgres/README.md

 # CS2-MiniRank-Postgres
-This is a basic PostgreSQL rank plugin for Counter-Strike 2 (CS2) built using the CounterStrikeSharp library.
+This is a basic PostgreSQL rank plugin for Counter-Strike 2 (CS2) built using the CounterStrikeSharp library, basic cache.

 - **Track**:
   - Player statistics: